 If several users are working on a WordPress project and do not coordinate, problems can arise because the last change is the one that is saved.
 Previously, WordPress users relied on third-party plugins for this function, but these are no longer needed with WordPress 6.0.

 You have a choice of three options when locking a reusable block:

-- You can block the editing of a block
+- You can lock the editing of a block

-- Or you block a move of the block to another place
+- Or you lock a move of the block to another place

 - Or you prevent the deletion of this block